Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach: Solution method

 After selection, each selected solution is paired with one other selected solution for crossover.
-We use the single-point crossover operation, where the offspring solutions of the two parent solutions contain half of the genetic material of both parents.
+We use the single-point crossover operation, where the two parent solutions create offspring solutions that contain half of the genetic material of both parents.
 Thus, the offspring solutions contain half of the guides of each parent's evacuation plan.
 The crossover operator is applied with a certain probability.
-If it is not applied, the offspring solutions have the exactly same genetic information as their parents.
+If it is not applied, the offspring solutions have the same genetic information as to their parents.

-Finally, a mutation operator is applied on the offspring solutions.
+Finally, a mutation operator is applied to the offspring solutions.
 It is applied separately, with a certain probability on each gene.
-It can either change the origin grid cell of a guide, or its destination exit, or both of them.
+It can either change the origin grid cell of a guide, its destination exit, or both of them.

 \textbf{Step 6.} The bi-objective fitness of the offspring solutions is calculated by repeating Steps 2 and 3.

 \textbf{Step 7.} Step 4 is repeated for the union of the current generation and offspring populations.